-Catapult Centres have been established in the following areas: high value manufacturing; cell therapy; offshore renewable energy; satellite applications; connected digital economy; future cities; and transport systems.
+Innovate UK provides a number of business support initiatives and financial incentives to companies in the SME sector.
+One such initiative is a network of Catapult Centres in the following areas: high value manufacturing; cell therapy; offshore renewable energy; satellite applications; connected digital economy; future cities; and transport systems.
 For each such Catapult Centre, the goal is to enable specialised UK companies to work together on research and development of new products, through the provision of concentrated expertise, access to cutting edge equipment and specialist facilities to develop and test ideas.

 The Biomedical Catalyst is a TSB programme operated in conjunction with the Medical Research Council (MRC).
 The programme offers £180 million worth of Life Sciences funding to innovative UK SMEs and academic researchers looking to develop solutions to healthcare challenges.

 According to the TSB, the “Biomedical Catalyst is an integrated translational funding programme that can support innovative ideas - from any sector or discipline - that demonstrate the potential to provide significant positive healthcare and economic impact.”

 Three categories of grant are available which support the development of healthcare ideas from concept to commercialisation.
 They are as follows: